 Proper hydration is one of the most important aspects of healthy physical activity.
 Drinking the right amount of fluids before, during and after physical activity is vital to providing your body the fluids it needs to perform properly.
 Sports dietitians assist athletes by developing individualized hydration plans that enhance performance in training and competition while minimizing risks for dehydration, over-hydration and heat illness and injury.

 The overall goal is to minimize dehydration without over-drinking.
 Adequate hydration varies among individuals.
 Practical ways to monitor hydration are:

 - Urine color.
-The color of the first morning's urine void after awakening is an overall indicator of hydration status.
+The color of the first morning's urine void after awaking is an overall indicator of hydration status.
 Straw or lemonade colored urine is a sign of appropriate hydration.
 Dark colored urine, the color of apple juice, indicates dehydration.
-Dark urine is often produced soon after consuming vitamin supplements.
+Bright urine often is produced soon after consuming vitamin supplements.

 - Sweat loss.
 Change in body weight before and after exercise is used to estimate sweat loss.
 Since an athlete's sweat loss during exercise is an indicator of hydration status, athletes are advised to follow customized fluid replacement plans that consider thirst, urine color, fluid intake, sweat loss and body weight changes that occur during exercise.